Finding of fact hearings low cost support, from years of expert experience attending Court hearings

 Child Custody Matters- Finding of Facts Guidance-The pathways to navigating your own case.

-I am regarded as one of the most knowledgeable and experienced McKenzie Friends in the UK, with over 30 years' experience. in more than 3,000 children's and Financial cases.
+I am widely regarded as one of the most knowledgeable and experienced McKenzie Friends in the UK, with more than 30 years of experience assisting families through complex court proceedings.
+Over the course of my career, I have been involved in more than 3,000 children's cases and fact-finding hearings, providing dedicated support to parents navigating the challenges of family court litigation.

 🔴 Allegations of Domestic Abuse